by Tangi Migot

 profile_solvers(stats, costs, costnames)

 The CRLS and CGLS variants are the ones solving more problems, and even though the difference is rather small the CGLS variant is consistently faster which seems to indicate that it is the most appropriate subsolver for TRUNK.
-The size of the problems were rather small here, so this should be confirmed on larger instance.
+The size of the problems was rather small here, so this should be confirmed on larger instances.
 Moreover, the results may vary depending on the origin of the test problems.